plainenough/slackbot/README.md

 WantedBy=multi-user.target
 ```

+### Instructions
+Commands are loaded on import and should contain the docstring from each
+command.
+Simply using the "help" command will trigger the bot to supply
+the command and the docstring associated.

+You will need your bot ID and your general channel id.

+/commands are not implemented.

 ### TODO:
-* fix crashing issue where asyncio will not terminate all workers properly.
-* generate some user instruction
+* generate better user instruction